derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 alert('No artboard to delete.
 None of the ' + new String(artboards.length) + ' artboards are in focus.');
 ```

 Since `artboards.length` is a number, we explicitly use the constructor form of String to convert the Number to a String.
-We additionally use the `+` (concatenation operator) twice to make one large string from three smaller strings.
+We additionally use the `+` (String Concatenation Operator) twice to make one large string from three smaller strings.
 This latter fact will soon be explored more in the *Operators* section.

 The takeaway is that the String type prevents the engine from processing its characters as keywords or other value types.
 For example, `'null'`, `'undefined'`, `'true'`, `'false'`, and `'360'` are all String values because they are wrapped in quotes.
 If we removed the quotes they would instead be examples of the `null`, `undefined`, Boolean, Boolean, and Number types respectively.